 - distant parts of your body

-Warning signs of stage 4 bladder cancer might include:
+There are a number of warning signs that could indicate bladder cancer.
+Symptoms of stage 4 bladder cancer might include:

 Although stage 4 bladder cancer is considered hard to treat, there are options available.
 Treatments are usually done to slow the cancer’s growth, help you live longer, and make you feel better.

-Your physician may recommend surgery in some situations, but often surgery isn’t a good choice for people in stage 4 because all the cancer can’t be removed.
+Your doctor may recommend surgery in some situations, but often surgery isn’t a good choice for people in stage 4 because all the cancer can’t be removed.